aw/redis-failover/README.md

 ## Usage Options:
--   -m    start redis-server as a MASTER
+-   -m    promote the redis-server to MASTER
--   -s    start redis-server as a SLAVE
+-   -s    promote the redis-server to SLAVE
--   -k    stop all redis-servers
+-   -k    start the redis-server and promote it to MASTER

 ## Tested: